andreasgal/PhoneNumber.js/README.md

 PhoneNumber.js uses libphonenumber's PhoneNumberMetaData.xml database of known phone number formats.
 Use "make" to download the xml file and translate it into PhoneNumber.js's internal format.

+# Copyright and license

+PhoneNumber.js was written by Andreas Gal <gal@mozilla.com> as part of Mozilla's Firefox OS (Boot to Gecko) project and is licensed under the Apache License, Version 2.0.